Anoerak/phab-conventional-comments/README.md

-# Phabricator Conventional Comments Extension
+# Phabricator Comments Extension

 ## Overview

-The Phabricator Conventional Comments Extension enhances the commenting experience on Phabricator by adding a control in the comment toolbar to insert pre-defined labels.
+The Phabricator Comments Extension enhances the commenting experience on Phabricator by adding a control in the comment toolbar to insert pre-defined labels.
 These labels help categorize comments and make them more visually distinct with pastel background colors.
 The extension is available for Firefox, Chrome, and Safari browsers.

 ## Features